Page contents

 Local support to stay warm

-We work with organisations which provide information and advice to our residents on how to keep a home warm and direct residents to Government grants that may be available for heating and insulation measures and other types of installations to improve the energy efficiency of your home.
+We work with partners to provide information and advice to our residents on how to access Government grants for heating and insulation and other types of energy efficiency measures.

 Energy Advice Tool